FREQUENTLY ASKED QUESTIONS

 HOW DO YOU MAKE YOUR SPOONS?

 The process of making a wooden spoon hasn't changed, but the techniques I use vary.
 Making a spoon has many processes and steps…so many steps that I’ve stopped counting how many.
 There’s a lot of time gathering the wood from suppliers, re-sawning rough timber, designing, and perfecting design, and roughing out to a spoon blank to be carved into a functional spoon.
 I prefer sanding down to 320-grit and pre-seasoning my utensils with food-safe salad bowl walnut oil and pure beeswax.
 You may get them without pre-season if you'd like.
 These are just a few small parts of what really goes on in my studio.
 I used both power equipment and hand tools to make spoons.
 I'm first and foremost a woodworker, and not a primitivist, I utilize the tools that work and give me superior results.
 My process is unique and proprietary.
 I offer classes in spoon making if you would like to learn.
-The classes go “From Tree To Spoon” in a day or two and are for the beginner to the experienced woodworker.
+The classes go “From Tree To Spoon” in a day and are for the beginner to the experienced woodworker.
 Contact me if you would like to take a class.

 WHERE DO YOU GET YOUR WOOD?